Headteacher appraisal 2023

-The headteacher appraisal is usually carried out by an appraisal sub/group/panel of two or three governors with an external adviser being used for advice, support and to consult with regarding appropriate objectives.
+The headteacher appraisal is usually carried out by an appraisal review committee/panel of two or three governors with an external adviser being used for advice, support and to consult with regarding appropriate objectives.

 Role of the headteacher appraisal panel

 - Appraise the performance of the headteacher, assessing their performance in the role against the headteacher standards 2020 (GOV.UK website) and their performance objectives.

 - Assess the headteacher’s professional development needs and the actions needed to address them

 - Make a recommendation on a headteacher’s pay progression, where relevant.
 This must be done by 31 December

 - Give the headteacher a written report of his/her appraisal, which include assessments and the decision on pay

 - Determine the appraisal period that applies.
 In most cases this will be 12 months, unless the headteacher is employed on a shorter fixed-term contract